[an error occurred while processing this directive]

 Know The Facts:

 Fact: Laws that target only abortion providers have nothing to do with the safe delivery of services for women and everything to do with legislators’ efforts to restrict access to reproductive healthcare.
 Placing regulations on women’s health centers is a political strategy embraced by anti-choice groups as a way to prevent access to abortion services.
-Here’s how it works: Regulations drafted by the Department of Health included architectural and procedural requirements that have no proven medical benefit to patients and are unnecessary for ensuring continued safety of first-trimester abortion services.
-While the Board of Health voted on June 15, 2012 to improve these regulations, the Board's amendment reflects a change in the draft of the permanent regulations.
-The Board must continue to reject onerous and unnecessary regulations when the new rules go before them again in the final stage of the regulatory process.
+Here’s how it works: Regulations drafted by the Department of Health include architectural and procedural requirements that have no proven medical benefit to patients and are unnecessary for ensuring continued safety of first-trimester abortion services.
 Women in Virginia could lose access to providers because of burdensome and far-reaching regulations that have nothing to do with women’s health and safety.

 Fact: Women’s health centers in Virginia already follow state and federal safety regulations.
 The high standard of care provided by women’s health centers in the Commonwealth is proven by their impressive safety record.
 Abortion is one of the safest medical procedures.
 Of women who have first-trimester abortions, 97% report no complications at all.
 Women’s health centers are already subject to the same regulations as other physicians’ offices and facilities providing services like dentistry and oral surgery, and colonoscopies.